adityawisecoder/quotecard/README.md

 # quotecard
-A quote card for your GitHub README
+A quote card for your GitHub README📑